fernando-jimenez-dev/clean-cut-architecture/README.md

 #### Domain

 - Encapsulates core business rules and domain entities.
+- Aims to support cases where Domain Logic is complex and heavy in behavior.
 - Remains isolated from infrastructure or external dependencies to ensure pure, reusable logic.

 #### Abstraction

+- Separates the Use Case and Domain logics from infrastructure and shared components.
+This approach helps **invert responsabilities** and having our Use Cases not depend on Concrete Components.
 - Provides interfaces for interacting with infrastructure components like databases, services, or external APIs.
 - Defines contracts (e.g., repositories, gateways) that the Application Layer depends upon.

 #### Infrastructure

-- Implements the contracts defined in the abstraction layer.
+- Implements the contracts defined in the abstraction layer by the that requires them.
 - Responsible for direct interactions with databases, external systems, email connectors, or message brokers.
 - Provides the actual functionality for storing data, sending messages, or interacting with external APIs.